Handling Election Stress

 Self-care.
 This is an excellent time to establish that self-care routine you’ve been thinking about.
 Turmeric face masks in the morning?
 Or did you want to start reading that book?
 How about a walk with the dog and kids?
 Take some time to look inward.
 Ask yourself what you need right now and go for it!
 You deserve it.

 Whatever you decide, please remember that the only thing that’s permanent is impermanence.
+We can breathe through our election anxiety and regulate our nervous system through grounding self-care practices.
 Embracing the moment, the change, and the future, will help to free the mind from some of the anxiety that we feel at this time.

 How are you managing election stress?
 Let us know in the comments.